toolforger/demo-graalvm-native-image-swing/README.md

-# Demo: flatlaf 3.6 with GraalVM and Java 21
+# Demo: jide_demo 1.4 with GraalVM and Java 21

 ## Setup